-Wages also include the amount of member or employee contributions to a retirement system or pension fund picked up by the employer pursuant to sections 517(f) or 613(d) of the Retirement and Social Security Law, or sections 13-225.1, 13-327.1, 13-125.1, 13-125.2 or 13-521.1 of the Administrative Code of the City of New York or section 2575.19 of the Education Law, and the amount deducted or deferred from an employee's salary under a New York City flexible benefits program (IRC section 125 plan) established by the city of New York and certain other New York City public employers pursuant to section 23 of the general municipal law or section 1210-a of the public authorities law, and the salary reduction for the health insurance and welfare benefits fund surcharge of former fractional plan members of the New York City Employees or Board of Education Employees Retirement System pursuant to section 12-126.1 of the New York City Administrative Code, and of certain correction and sanitation workers pursuant to section 12-126.2 of the New York City Administrative Code.
+Wages also include the amount of member or employee contributions to a retirement system or pension fund picked up by the employer pursuant to sections 517(f) or 613(d) of the Retirement and Social Security Law, or sections 13-225.1, 13-327.1, 13-125.1, 13-125.2 or 13-521.1 of the Administrative Code of the City of New York or section 2575.19 of the Education Law, and the amount deducted or deferred from an employee's salary under a New York City flexible benefits program (IRC section 125 plan) established by the city of New York and certain other New York City public employers pursuant to section 23 of the General Municipal Law or section 1210-a of the Public Authorities Law, and the salary reduction for the health insurance and welfare benefits fund surcharge of former fractional plan members of the New York City Employees or Board of Education Employees Retirement System pursuant to section 12-126.1 of the New York City Administrative Code, and of certain correction and sanitation workers pursuant to section 12-126.2 of the New York City Administrative Code.
+Wages also include any member or employee contributions to a retirement system or pension fund picked up or paid by the employer for members of the Manhattan and Bronx Surface Transit Operating Authority (MABSTOA) pension plan that are treated as employer contributions in determining federal income tax treatment under section 414(h) of the IRC.